 When you look at the benefits of expanding your product range, it’s clear why businesses are making this a priority.
-But it’s not always as easy as it seems.
+But there are advantages and disadvantages of product mix expansion.
 Expanding your product range means taking on and managing a huge amount of extra product data.
 This alone creates problems if you don’t have streamlined and efficient data management processes.

 Let’s take a further look at some of the challenges…

 Expanding your product range will mean you’ll have more product data to deal with.
 There’ll be a huge surge in manual processing if the product data management process isn’t streamlined.
 If this is the case, extending your offering might not be realistic unless you increase your headcount.

 If just a couple of attributes across a large product range need updating, this “simple” task can take up valuable time.
 This eats up valuable resources and will slow your time to market.
 If increasing your product range means slowing down your time to market, product expansion might not be a viable option.